 Because both the Hikvision AcuSense NVR and Hikvision AcuSense IP cameras support false alarm reduction, the functionality starts to overlap when only four Hikvision AcuSense IP cameras connect to a Hikvision AcuSense NVR.
 It is recommended to apply both products when customers need the function for more than four channels.
 To be specific, customers can connect up to four conventional IP cameras to a Hikvision AcuSense NVR for false alarm reduction, and then using Hikvision AcuSense IP cameras for the remaining channels.
 In this way, both false alarm reduction and Quick Target Search will be available across all channels.

-When comes to analogue surveillance system, it is not a conundrum if customers ask to add false alarm reduction to their existing system.
+When comes to analogue video security system, it is not a conundrum if customers ask to add false alarm reduction to their existing system.
 They can easily replace with an Hikvision AcuSense DVR from Hikvision’s Turbo HD 5.0 product range, which makes the very most of legacy cabling.
 Accordingly, the system will be able to perform false alarm reduction and quick target search across up to four channels.
 If customers have the requirement for more than four channels, they can either add extra Hikvision AcuSense DVRs or Hikvision AcuSense network cameras.

 Contact us HERE if you would like to get more details about Hikvision AcuSense Technology.

-To find out more about Hikvision’s false alarm reduction capabilities, please read a feature article at HERE; and to explore the full range of our innovative video surveillance products and solutions, visit our website at www.hikvision.com or contact your regional sales representative.
+To find out more about Hikvision’s false alarm reduction capabilities, please read a feature article at HERE; and to explore the full range of our innovative video security products and solutions, visit our website at www.hikvision.com or contact your regional sales representative.

 CORRECTION: An earlier version of the article using the technical terminology 'false alarm filter' has been adjusted with 'false alarm reduction'.